druce/druce.github.io/_posts/2016-02-16-what-if-everyone-was-a-passive-investor-except-warren-buffett.md

 </p>

 <p style="font-size: smaller;">
   <a name="2"></a>2.
-Here&#8217;s a thought exercise: do you think the issuers are on balance generally timing their corporate actions efficiently, issuing high and buying back low?
+Here’s a thought exercise: do you think the issuers are on balance generally timing their corporate actions efficiently, issuing high and buying back low?
 Does it matter?
 Answer (I think): On any finite time period, of course it matters!
-If companies are acting efficiently over time, generally selling stock when it&#8217;s expensive and buying it back when it&#8217;s cheap, that is bad for whoever took the other side of that trade.
+If companies are acting efficiently over time, generally selling stock when it’s expensive and buying it back when it’s cheap, that is bad for whoever took the other side of that trade.
 The shareholders on the other side have a lower return than the market average.
 The company has a lower effective cost of capital than long-term market averages would suggest.
 And the shareholder who holds indefinitely and never trades gets a benefit.
 </p>

 <p style="font-size: smaller;">